mohtashimnawaz/distributed-hash-table/README.md

 # or run the helper script
 ./scripts/run-integration-tests.sh
 ```

+Run in CI:

+- The repository contains `.github/workflows/ci.yml` which runs unit tests and then runs the ignored integration tests on Ubuntu and macOS runners.

 Design notes
 - This is a minimal, educational implementation: it does not implement persistence, routing table bucket splitting, replacement strategies in full, or cryptographic node identity.